 Mickey’s Very Merry Christmas Party is a hugely popular event, well, actually a series of events, at the Magic Kingdom that happens in the two months leading up to Christmas.
 These parties are after-hours, separately ticketed happenings scheduled several times per week in November and December.
-The exact 2014 dates have not yet been announced, but they usually start the first week in November and run 2-3 times per week through the week before Christmas.
+They usually start the first week in November and run 2-3 times per week through the week before Christmas.

 It should be noted that any guest with a Christmas Party ticket can enter the Magic Kingdom starting at 4 pm and stay until the party ends at midnight, meaning that it is quite easy to save a day on Magic Your Way tickets.
 This practice is not officially advertised by Disney, but it has been in existence for many years and Cast Members will readily confirm this information.